Podcast

 Chris: Like a hypothesis.

-The second thing we wanted to test was the different associations people have with each of these names.
+The second thing we wanted to test was the brand positioning people have with each of these names.
 That is in terms of all the softer aspects of the names.

 Then we wanted to get a sense of the likelihood of people approaching the agency based on the different name options, respectively.
 This was the second step where all the qualitative research was taken and tied back to what I call “actionability.”